kamran082/Pyramids/README.md

 # Pyramids

 Pyramids is a website that gives you a basic information about the great pyramids of giza egypt.
 Its a historical place to visit.
-And get a wow factor how humans wete able to did this more thank 4600 years ago. website may inspire you to visit pyramids, and you can see with your own eyes.
+And get a wow factor how humans were able to did this more than 4600 years ago. website may inspire you to visit pyramids, and you can see with your own eyes.

 ## Features
 - Navigation